RamandeepChamba/mapty/README.md

 2. Ability to delete a workout ✅

 3. Ability to delete all workouts
-4. Ability to sort workouts by a certain field (e.g. distance) ⚠️
+4. Ability to sort workouts by a certain field (e.g. distance) ✅

-- when new item added, via edit or add, reset filter (sort by date) OR apply filter on workouts again including newly added item

-* on re-rendering workouts don't show workout added style (box shadow glow)

 5. Re-build Running and Cycling objects coming from local storage
 6. More realistic errors and confirmation messages